ricardodantas/folder-declutter/README.md

 This cron setup will run Folder Declutter daily, removing files in the specified folder that are older than seven days.

-## Upcoming Features

-- **Service Mode:** Run the tool as a background service, eliminating the need for manual cron configuration.
-- **GUI Enhancements:** Add support for a system tray/menu bar interface for an improved user experience.
-- **Windows** support.

 ## License

 This project is licensed under the [Apache License 2.0](LICENSE).